 Applicants must mail or personally deliver paper applications.
-The EESD will not accept electronic versions, files on computer discs, or facsimile applications.
+The ELCD will not accept electronic versions, files on computer discs, or facsimile applications.
 Application packages must be received at the address listed above on or before 5 p.m.
 December 19, 2017.

 It is solely the applicant’s responsibility to carefully review the RFA information and requirements before submitting an application for funding.
 Failure to follow the submission requirements may disqualify the application.